aiven/aiven-docs/docs/products/kafka/howto/configure-with-kafka-cli.md

 Aiven for Apache Kafka® services are fully manageable and customizable via either
 [advanced configuration flags in the Aiven Console](use-zookeeper) or the [Aiven CLI](/docs/tools/cli).
 To guarantee the service stability, direct Apache
-ZooKeeper™ access isn\'t available, but our tooling provides you all the options that you need - whether your Apache Kafka version has Apache ZooKeeper™ in it or not.
+ZooKeeper™ access isn't available, but our tooling provides you all the options that you need - whether your Apache Kafka version has Apache ZooKeeper™ in it or not.

-Some of the configuration changes don\'t need ZooKeeper access, and therefore you can use the standard client tools shipped with the Apache Kafka® binaries.
+Some of the configuration changes don't need ZooKeeper access, and therefore you can use the standard client tools shipped with the Apache Kafka® binaries.
 The example below shows how to create a topic using one of such tools, the `kafka-topics.sh`.